MyTooliT/ICOtronic/Documentation/Tutorials.md

 ### Firmware Versions

-The (non-exhaustive) table below shows the compatible firmware for a certain device.
+The (non-exhaustive) table below shows the compatible firmware for a certain node.
 The production tests assume that you use **firmware that includes the bootloader**.

 | Device | Hardware Version | Microcontroller | Firmware                                                                                                                                                                 |
 | ------ | ---------------- | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |